-Column (d) reveals that human development index (HDI) has a significant negative impact on economic diversification in the peer group of countries, confirming the findings of Djankov et al. (2002).
-In Canada, Norway and Malaysia, high human development can be seen as an eventual developmental outcome and acts as an immediate determinant of economic diversification.
+Column (d) reveals that the human development index (HDI) has a significant negative impact on economic diversification in the peer group of countries, confirming the findings of Djankov et al. (2002).
+In Canada, Norway, and Malaysia, high human development can be seen as an eventual developmental outcome and acts as an immediate determinant of economic diversification.
 Patent applications (PATENT) negatively and significantly affect economic diversification.
-Peer countries fare much better than MENA oil exporters in terms of patent applications and R&D expenditures that are in line with their higher income levels.
+Peer countries fare much better than MENA oil exporters in terms of patent applications and research and development expenditures that are in line with their higher income levels.
 It is apparent that Canada stands out as having the highest levels of patent applications in this group of countries.
 Greater diversification performance in peer countries is partly caused by a continuous process of innovation.
 Private sector credit (PRCRT) also negatively and significantly affects economic diversification in the peer group of countries.
-These successful diversifiers support private sector by providing credit access to small businesses that have a critical role to play in the diversification process.
+These successful diversifiers support the private sector by providing credit access to small businesses that have a critical role to play in the diversification process.
 Political stability (PSAV) also negatively and significantly affects economic diversification.
-What characterizes these peer countries is their long history of political stability that helped developing a long term vision for economic diversification and strategic planning, which in turn has created today's stable and robust economies that position these countries as successful diversifiers.
+What characterizes these peer countries is their long history of political stability that helped in the development of a long-term vision for economic diversification and strategic planning, which, in turn, has created today's stable and robust economies that position these countries as successful diversifiers.

-In each specification, the Sargan-Hansen test of over-identifying restrictions never rejects the validity of the set of instruments and the second order autocorrelation is always rejected, it can be assumed that our results are valid.
+In each of the estimated models, the Sargan-Hansen test of over-identifying restrictions accepts the validity of the set of instruments, and the Arellano-Bond test of second-order serial correlation AR (2) confirms the absence of second-order serial correlation in the differenced residuals.
+Therefore, the results obtained are valid.

 Table 4.
-Regression Results for MENA Oil Exporters
+Regression results for MENA oil exporters

 (a) (b)

 Dependent Variable: DIV

-Regressors Before After
+Regressors - Before After

+DIV{t-1} -0.060024 -0.331008

-DIV {t-1} -0.060024 (0.3280) -0.331008 (0.0087)
+(0.3280) (0.0087)

-CC -0.160045 (0.0413) -0.695069 (0.0007)
+CC -0.160045 -0.695069

+(0.0413) (0.0007)

-OILR 0.005307 (0.0000) -0.023872 (0.0019)
+OILR 0.005307 -0.023872

+(0.0000) (0.0019)

-CCOIL -0.003755 (0.0014) -0.011929 (0.0019)
+CCOIL -0.003755 -0.011929

+(0.0014) (0.0019)

-EF -0.005418 (0.0422) -0.035241 (0.0314)
+EF -0.005418 -0.035241

+(0.0422) (0.0314)

 AR (2) (p-value) 0.2793 0.9624

-Hansen Test [p-value] 1.646236 [0.800459] 1.380010 [0.847662]
+Hansen Test 1.646236 1.380010

+[p-value] [0.800459] [0.847662]

 No of instruments 9 9

 No of countries 11 11

 No of observations 153 164